 You should NOT message me if:

--you're a couple
+-you're a couple.
+No really.

 -you're married or already in a primary relationship that doesn't

 -OKQ doesn't think we make a good match